jobu9395/stonks/README.md

 For more information related to our experiment methodology, please see the PDF report at the root.
 We experimented with three different model architectures on 4 different subsets of data.

 To run this code, clone the repo and start by creating a `.env` folder at the root of the project.
+This project requires `pip` and `conda` to be installed in order to run correctly.

 You'll need to put in your reddit specific PRAW credentials using the following format, as well as comet_ml credentials if you want to log your experiments.
 If you want to log your experiments, `lstm.py` is set up to log.
-If you don't want to log your experiments, run `lstm_no_log.py`:
+If you don't want to log your experiments, run `lstm_no_log.py`.
+You'll need to comment out the version you are not using in `main.py`.  `main.py` will call `train_model()` from whichever is not commented out in the import statements:

  ```text
 client_id=<your-client-id>